superwave1999/superwave1999.github.io/_posts/2025-06-19-ubuntu-installation.md

 Hello!
 This guide will guide you through an installation of Ubuntu Server 24.04.2 LTS.

 > I will update this guide if I find any further caveats.
 The main issue I can imagine popping up is Ubuntu assuming we are running the grub2 bootloader instead of rEFInd and zfsbootmenu.
+Edit: grub2 now blocked below.

 The target machine specs and the reasoning behind doing this (and for choosing ZFS over BTRFS) are detailed [here](/posts/setup-tour).